-Following the appointment of Morgan’s son, Richard Ollerenshaw, to the position of Managing Director in 1996, Hillspeed began to focus on the building, preparation and maintenance of race cars and high performance road cars.
+Following the appointment of Morgan’s son, Richard Ollerenshaw, to the position of Managing Director in 1996, Hillspeed began to focus on the build, preparation and maintenance of race cars and high performance road cars.

 The team’s level of preparation and expertise was notably acknowledged in 2003 when McLaren-backed Chinese racer Cheng Cong Fu was placed with Hillspeed for his initial foray into single-seater action in Formula Renault UK.
 Hillspeed later went on to claim its first Formula Renault title in 2007 when winning the UK Winter Series.

-The young Welshman remained with Hillspeed for 2011 and duly claimed the main season championship with an incredible 11 wins – seven of those coming from the opening eight races.
+The young Welshman remained with Hillspeed for 2011 and duly claimed the main season championship with an incredible 11 wins – seven of those coming from the first eight races.
 Struan Moore and William Palmer supported Morris during the season and their combined efforts brought Hillspeed the teams championship, making it a double success.

 In Formula Renault BARC, the team fielded a three car squad in 2011 which also entered the NEC Formula Renault championship invitational class at Zandvoort taking two victories with Howard Fuller.
-The team were on the top step of the podium again to round our the year with Spain’s Victor Jimenez taking the Winter Series title.
+The team were on the top step of the podium again to round-out the year with Spain’s Victor Jimenez taking the Winter Series title.

-In 2012, the team continued to be a regular podium visitor in Ginetta Junior and Formula Renault BARC with Pepe Massot and Kieran Vernon respectively.
+In 2012, Hillspeed continued to be a regular podium visitor in Ginetta Junior and Formula Renault BARC with Pepe Massot and Kieran Vernon respectively.
 Massot starred in his maiden season of car racing and Hillspeed enabled the Spanish teenager to fulfil his potential by claiming the Rookie Cup title in Ginetta Junior with 11 wins, including two superb outright victories.

 Hillspeed’s quest for sustained excellence continues...